Skip to content

 Inner year vs outer year

-Open compare mode, keep the same source mass in both setups, and make Setup B the much wider circular orbit so it has the longer year.
+Open compare mode, keep the same source mass in both setups, set Setup A to the inner circular orbit, and set Setup B to the much wider circular orbit so Setup B has the longer year.

 Kepler's Third Law and Orbital Periods